-Phil is a Fellow at Pivot Collaborative.
+Phil is a Fellow working on his licensed at Pivot Collaborative.
 He recently earned his Master’s in Social Work from Simmons University.
 With over 7 years working with adolescents and young adults who have experienced various adversities in many clinical capacities, Phil has a passion for assisting individuals in building a sense of identity and belonging.
 He has been working with families for the past 5 years and thinks this is one of the most important aspects when working with children.
 Phil also has a background rendering crisis counseling to individuals who may have suffered from major trauma or onset of overwhelming circumstances.

 Phil brings a warm, non-judgmental, and collaborative approach towards helping people through the process of change and personal growth, which he believes all persons are capable of achieving.
 Phil is a versatile clinician.
 His areas of specialty and clinical interests include children, families, addictions, managing behavioral concerns, anger, stress, anxiety, depression, individuals with developmental and physical disabilities, self-esteem, gender, sexuality, mental health, and cultural identities.
 Phil’s therapeutic approach is rooted in trauma-informed care, CBT/DBT, relational, solution-focused, biopsychosocial approach, motivational interviewing, and social learning.